KevinBastianYang/ANT/README.md

 ----------
 ### Work flow
 1. Genome Alignment using STAR
-2. Alignment Narrowing
+2. Alignment Narrowing and Matrix Construction
-3. Matrix Construction

 ### Genome alignment using STAR